Connecticut woman felt safe receiving treatments due to enhanced precautions to reduce the risk of COVID-19 transmission at New Milford Hospital

 Kathy shared the news of her diagnosis with her two sons.
 One of her sons is an emergency medical technician (EMT), and the other is a teacher — and both gave her good advice.

-“My EMT son said, ‘Mom, you need to remember W-I-N — What’s Important Now,’” said Kathy.
-“He told me it’s a helpful tool in a crisis, and it has been powerful for me.”
+“My EMT son said, ‘Mom, you need to remember W-I-N: What’s Important Now,’” said Kathy.
+“He told me it is a helpful tool in a crisis, and it has been powerful for me.”

-Taking her sons’ words to heart, Kathy decided to focus on the next part of her treatment, which would take her one step closer to getting better.
+Taking her sons’ words to heart, Kathy decided to focus on the next part of her treatment, which would take her closer to getting better.

 A ‘good solution’